How Can I Eat to Boost My Energy?

 Find energy naturally through foods and good habits.

 We humans, we’re creatures of habit.
 Which means that time changes—be it Daylight Saving or traveling to a different part of the country—can leave us feeling sluggish.

-A: What keeps your muscles revved up are molecules of glycogen.
-If you were to view glycogen under a powerful microscope, it would look like a long, branching string of beads.
+Not surprisingly, sleep and exercise can help right the ship, but so can your diet.
+Dr. Neal Barnard, MD, FACC, explains that if you were to view glycogen (our muscles’ energy source) under a powerful microscope, it would look like a long, branching string of beads.
 Each “bead” is a molecule of glucose, or simple sugar.
 Marathoners eat lots of rice, bread, pasta, and other starchy foods, because when starches are digested, they release glucose that the body stores in the muscles and liver, like extra batteries.

-But low glycemic-index foods have a much gentler effect on blood sugar, helping you avoid highs and lows.
+But low glycemic-index foods have a much gentler effect on blood sugar, helping stabilize energy without highs and lows.
 Some good choices are oatmeal, beans, rye or pumpernickel bread, pasta (yes, even if it’s made of white flour, it has a low glycemic index), yams, and sweet potatoes.
-There is another reason to avoid high-glycemic-index foods: They tend to boost serotonin in the brain, which can make you sleepy.
-This effect is blocked by lower-glycemic-index foods and also by high-protein foods.
-So that strip of veggie bacon or scrambled tofu in the morning before your bagel will help keep your energy from flagging.

 Foods That Drag You Down